onotelli/justniffer/docs/EXTENDING.md

 app = Exchange
 ```

 This example will log the first line of the request and the first line of the response, but only if the protocol is HTTP

 - Handles different connection events:  **opening**, **request**, **response**, and **closing**

 - Can be used to **track and analyze network traffic flows** : collect and inspect tcp content (not just packets), measure time between events (opening, request, response, close), and perform advanced analysis

 <br/>

 This approach is suited for **advanced traffic monitoring and structured event handling**.
+### **Real-World Example: justniffer-cli**

+[justniffer-cli](https://github.com/knspar/justniffer-cli) is a command-line tool that demonstrates Python Handlers in practice.
+It provides production-ready implementations for network protocol detection, multi-protocol analysis, and advanced traffic monitoring.
+This is an excellent reference for building your own custom handlers.